luferau/zoom-custom-ui-wpf/README.md

 # zoom-custom-ui-wpf
-Just example illustates how to implement Zoom Custom UI on WPF app
+Just example illustrates how to implement Zoom Custom UI in WPF app